oreqizer/oreqizer/content/the-math-of-fitness/index.md

-Now that we established the _formula for fitness_ and why we want to _maximize fitness_, we're going to bring the abstract idea that was presented back to earth, focusing on specifics of human movement and development.
+Now that we established the _formula for fitness_ and why we want to _maximize fitness_, we're going to bring the abstract idea that was presented back to earth, focusing on specifics of human physical development.

 ## Foundation

-There are ten commonly recognized fitness domains[^20], split into five _physical_ and five _neurological_ domains.
+There are ten commonly recognized fitness domains[^20], split into four _physical_, four _neurological_ and two _combined_ domains.

 The _physical_ domains cause alterations in body tissues when developed: